keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-1.md

 **=>** an equals and greater than sign, or right arrow, reads as _"to"_ or _"mapped to"_ and indicates _change_ or _transformation_.

 **A => B** which read as _"A to B"_ and means _"function type of type A mapped to type B"_.
-Functions types are a special kind of _type_ which represent any type _mapped to_ another type using a right arrow.
+Function types are a special kind of _type_ which represent any type _mapped to_ another type using a right arrow.
 Functions types can map any kind of type to any other kind of type, including function types.

 **F[_]** reads as _"(context) F of underscore"_ or _"context F"_.
 Contexts are a type constructor that take types as an argument and produce another type.
 They become instantiated when their _underscore_ is replaced by another type, as in **F[A]** or _"(context) F of A"_.